kruizer23/filespector/README.md

 # FileCruncher
 FileCruncher is a GUI tool for quickly finding all text occurences in multiple files in a directory, matching a specific file extension pattern.

+## Status

+The project is currently in the **pre-alpha** status, as it is still under development.
+Feel free to have a look at it, but keep in mind that it is not yet a finished product.
+Contributions are of course welcome.

 ## Dependencies

 The packages **find**, **sort** and **grep** are needed to run FileCruncher.